katat/katat.github.io/_posts/2016-03-20-summonjs-express-app.markdown

 app.setup();
 ```

 What above code does is replace the test dependency configs, and register it in run time to override the one in JSON config file.
-Then it use the mockgoose to intercept the origin mongoose by `mockgoose(app.summon.get('mongoose'))`, avoiding testing against the real database.
+Then it use the mockgoose to intercept the origin mongoose, avoiding testing against the real database.

 > Note that we don't need to register mongoose to override the origin mongoose after modified by mockgoose, since all the dependencies returned by summon are singleton instances.